Levdbas/support-hours/README.txt

 = Why did you create this plugin? =

-To help my customers keep track of their pre-paid hours and what/when I've been working on for the spent time.
-Hope it can serve you in the same way.
+To help you and your customers keep track of pre-paid support hours and on what activities the time has been spend.

 = Do you have plans to work on new functions for the plugin? =